Felienne/LiveSpreadsheets/paper.md

 - Direct manipulation: instead of editing a separate plan or program to achieve some result, the spreadsheet user edits the "thing itself": there is almost no distinction between the actual data and the "code" of a spreadsheet.
 This feature addresses the "gulf of execution" which exists between the user's goal, and the steps that are required to achieve that goal [@norman1986cognitive].

 - Immediate feedback: after a change to the spreadsheet data or formulas, the user can immediately observe the effect of the edit.
-This feature bridges the "gulf of evaluation"which exists between performing an action and receiving feedback on the success of that action [@norman1986cognitive].
+This feature bridges the "gulf of evaluation" which exists between performing an action and receiving feedback on the success of that action [@norman1986cognitive].